Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Hours of Operations

-1. The center is open from Monday through Friday, 6:30 a.m. to 6 p.m.
+The center is open from Monday through Friday, 7:30 a.m. to 5:30 p.m. *subject to change*

-2. The center is closed on all college holidays.
-Calendars for the upcoming year are distributed as soon as possible.
+The center is closed on all college breaks and holidays.

-3. The center operates on the same semester schedule as the college:
+The center operates on the same semester schedule as the college:

-- Fall (September through December)
+● Fall (September through December)

-- Winter (January through April)
+● Winter (January through April)

-- Spring (May and June)
+● Summer I (May and June)

-- Summer (July and August)
+● Summer II (July and August)

 Enrollment Policies

-The program serves children between the ages of six weeks to 29 months in the infant/toddler program and 2½ years (30 months) to six years in the preschool program.
+The program serves children between the ages of six weeks to 3 years in the infant/toddler program and 2½ years (30 months) to six years in the preschool program.

 Children need to feel secure to be able to develop trust.
 Infants and toddlers develop that sense of security by having consistent, primary care givers.
 In the infant and toddler rooms, children remain with the same teaching staff for a minimum of nine months, preferably longer.

 To enroll a child in the Grand Rapids Community College ECLL, you will need to obtain an enrollment packet from the center office.
-This packet will include:
+This packet will minimally include:

 - Health Appraisal Form and Immunization Record (to be signed by a physician)